Head Start Program

 Developmental and behavioral services: Head Start programs promote the lifelong health of children and adults in their communities.
 The programs help families find medical homes, stay current on all of their health needs, and receive the appropriate mental health services.

-Child safety and injury prevention: Identifying risks and preventing injury is fundamental to Head Start’s mission.
+Child safety and injury prevention: Identifying risks and preventing injury are fundamental to Head Start’s mission.
 Programs strive to create safe and secure places for children to learn.

 Health literacy: Working with families and staff to build their health skills and knowledge is a core part of the work of each Head Start program.
 When adults understand and model strong health practices, children are more likely to embrace them as well.